 Ransomware is in the headlines daily.
 If a company with which you do business is compromised, don’t wait; take immediate action.

 Protect yourself, separate from whatever that company does.
-Change your password at all sites you have used that same password, and contact every financial institution with which you do business to tell them your information or credentials may have been compromised, before you are also a victim of a cyberattack.
+Before you are also a victim of a cyberattack, change your password at all the sites at which you have used that same password, and contact every financial institution with which you do business to tell them your information or credentials may have been compromised.

 We can help